ChrisEssery/group-project/Portfolio/Conclusion.md

 ### Invite friends to play

 We have considered adding a feature to allow our users to invite their friends to use the application.
 This would most likely take shape in the form of the user inputting their friend's e-mail address and an automated e-mail would be sent to them asking them if they would like to join them on the website.
-The e-mail would include a short paragraph consisting of information such as "Your friend (insert friend name here) has invited you to play with them on NotSoBored games!".
+The e-mail would include a short paragraph consisting of information such as "Your friend (insert friend name here) has invited you to play with them on NotSoBoredGames!".
 In the email there would also be a large button with the text "Play Now" that would direct the user to the sign up page.

 ### Adding a challenge and achievement system